LoganMac8/vendor-risk-portfolio/docs/SOC2-Basics.md

-# SOC 2 Basics — A Practical Guide for Vendor Risk Analysts
+# SOC 2 Basics: A Practical Guide for Vendor Risk Analysts

 SOC 2 (System and Organization Controls 2) is one of the most widely used security frameworks for evaluating whether a vendor can securely handle customer data.
-Vendor Risk Analysts rely heavily on SOC 2 reports to understand a vendor’s control environment, uncover weaknesses, and determine risk levels during due diligence.
+Vendor Risk Analysts rely heavily on SOC 2 reports to understand a vendor's control environment, uncover weaknesses, and determine risk levels during due diligence.

-This document summarizes the essential concepts every Vendor Risk Analyst must know.
+This document summarizes the core concepts every Vendor Risk Analyst should understand.

----

-## 📌 What Is SOC 2?
+## What Is SOC 2

-SOC 2 is an attestation framework developed by the AICPA that evaluates how well an organization safeguards data based on the Trust Service Criteria (TSC).
-It focuses on **controls**, not financial accuracy, and is commonly required when onboarding SaaS, cloud, or third-party service providers.
+SOC 2 is an attestation framework developed by the AICPA that evaluates how well an organization safeguards data based on the Trust Services Criteria (TSC).
+It focuses on controls, not financial accuracy, and is commonly required when onboarding SaaS, cloud, or third party service providers.

----

-## 📌 Type I vs. Type II (Critical Interview Question)
+## Type I vs Type II

+This is a common interview topic.

-### **SOC 2 Type I**
+### SOC 2 Type I
-Evaluates whether controls are **designed effectively** at a single point in time.
+Evaluates whether controls are designed effectively at a single point in time.

-- Snapshot audit
+- Snapshot style audit
-- Tests design only (not long-term performance)
+- Tests control design only
-- Often used by early-stage companies
+- Often used by early stage companies

-### **SOC 2 Type II**
+### SOC 2 Type II
-Evaluates whether controls are both **designed** and **operating effectively** over a period (typically 3–12 months).
+Evaluates whether controls are both designed and operating effectively over a period of time, typically 3 to 12 months.

-- Covers real-world evidence
+- Uses real world evidence over an extended period
-- Demonstrates sustained security practices
+- Demonstrates that controls work in practice, not just on paper
-- **Most valuable for Vendor Risk assessments**
+- Most valuable format for Vendor Risk assessments
-- Preferred by nearly all enterprises
+- Preferred by most mid sized and large enterprises

-**Interview Tip:**
-> “Type II holds more weight because it proves controls are consistently working, not just documented.”
+A concise way to describe the difference: Type II carries more weight because it shows that controls are consistently operating, not just documented.

----

-## 📌 Why SOC 2 Matters in Vendor Risk Management
+## Why SOC 2 Matters in Vendor Risk Management

 Vendor Risk Analysts use SOC 2 reports to:

-- Validate a vendor’s security posture
+- Validate a vendor's overall security posture
-- Confirm core controls like access control, MFA, logging, and encryption
+- Confirm core controls such as access control, MFA, logging, and encryption
-- Identify audit exceptions and evaluate their risk impact
+- Identify audit exceptions and evaluate their impact
-- Determine the vendor’s risk tier (Low/Medium/High)
+- Help determine the vendor's risk tier (low, medium, high)
-- Support go/no-go decisions in vendor onboarding
+- Support go or no go decisions in onboarding
-- Ensure third parties meet internal and regulatory requirements
+- Confirm that third parties meet internal and regulatory expectations

----

-## 📌 Trust Service Criteria (TSC) Overview
+## Trust Services Criteria (TSC) Overview

-The SOC 2 framework is built around five categories.
-**Security** is mandatory — the other four are optional based on the vendor’s services.
+The SOC 2 framework is based on five categories.
+Security is mandatory.
+The other four are included when relevant to the vendor's services.

-### **1. Security (Common Criteria) — REQUIRED**
+1. Security (Common Criteria)
    Protects systems and data from unauthorized access.
-Examples:
-- MFA
-- Logging and monitoring
-- Access control
-- Firewalls

-### **2. Availability**
+   Examples: MFA, logging and monitoring, access control, firewalls.

+2. Availability
-Ensures systems remain reliable and meet uptime commitments.
+   Focuses on system reliability and uptime commitments.
-Examples:
-- Uptime monitoring
-- Redundancy
-- Incident response

-### **3. Processing Integrity**
+   Examples: uptime monitoring, redundancy, incident response.

+3. Processing Integrity
    Ensures data is processed accurately, completely, and on time.
-Examples:
-- Input validation
-- Error detection

-### **4. Confidentiality**
+   Examples: input validation, error detection, reconciliation.

+4. Confidentiality
    Protects sensitive information from inappropriate disclosure.
-Examples:
-- Encryption at rest/in transit
-- Data classification
-- Role-based access

-### **5. Privacy**
-Protects personal data according to commitments and regulations.
-Examples:
-- Data retention
-- Consent mechanisms
+   Examples: encryption in transit and at rest, data classification, role based access.

-- Privacy notices
+5. Privacy

----
+   Focuses on personal data and how it is collected, used, stored, and deleted.
+   Examples: data retention, consent mechanisms, privacy notices.

-## 📌 Core Components of a SOC 2 Report
+## Core Components of a SOC 2 Report

-The sections Vendor Risk Analysts care about most:
+Sections that Vendor Risk Analysts typically care about most:

-### **1. Management Assertion**
+1. Management Assertion
-Vendor’s internal statement about the system and controls.
+   The vendor's statement describing the system and its controls.

-### **2. Auditor’s Opinion**
-The auditor’s conclusion:
+2. Auditor's Opinion
+   The auditor's conclusion, which may be:
    - Unqualified (clean)
-- Qualified (issues)
+   - Qualified (issues noted)
    - Adverse (major failures)
    - Disclaimer (insufficient evidence)

-### **3. System Description**
-Critical for understanding:
-- What is in scope
-- Boundaries of the system
-- Services provided
-- Infrastructure and processes

-### **4. Controls & Testing**
-Lists the vendor’s controls, the auditor’s test procedures, and the results.

-### **5. Exceptions & Findings**
-Where problems are identified.
-Vendor Risk Analysts evaluate the **severity, root cause, impact, and remediation**.

-### **6. Subservice Organizations**
-Other companies the vendor relies on (e.g., AWS, Okta).
-Important for determining **dependency risk**.

----

-## 📌 What Vendor Risk Analysts Look For in a SOC 2

-- Missing MFA
-- Weak access control
-- No logging or alerting
-- Encryption failures
-- Incident response gaps
-- High number of exceptions
-- Reliance on subservice organizations without monitoring
-- Outdated policies
-- Incomplete monitoring evidence

-A clear, structured approach to identifying these issues is crucial for making informed risk decisions.

----

-## 📌 How to Use SOC 2 in Due Diligence (Your Workflow)

-1. Confirm the report is **Type II** (preferred).
-2. Check the **audit period** for freshness (last 12 months ideal).
-3. Review the **scope** to ensure relevant systems are included.
-4. Analyze the **auditor’s opinion** for major issues.
-5. Review **controls and test results** for failures.
-6. Assess **exceptions and gaps** and determine risk severity.
-7. Document risks and recommended remediation.
-8. Assign a **risk score** in your vendor scoring model.

----

-## 📌 Final Notes for Interviewers and Recruiters

-Being able to read, interpret, and summarize a SOC 2 report is one of the **top skills** hiring managers test for in Vendor Risk, TPRM, and GRC roles.

-This foundational knowledge demonstrates:

-- Audit comprehension
+3. System Description
+   Explains what is in scope, system boundaries, services provided, infrastructure, and key processes.

+4. Controls and Testing
+   Lists the vendor's controls, the auditor's testing procedures, and the results.

+5. Exceptions and Findings
+   Describes control failures or deviations.
+Analysts evaluate severity, root cause, impact, and remediation.

+6. Subservice Organizations
+   Lists other companies the vendor relies on (for example cloud providers).
+These introduce dependency risk.

+## What Vendor Risk Analysts Look For in a SOC 2

+Common areas of focus:

+- Missing or weak MFA
+- Poor access control practices
+- Lack of logging or alerting
+- Encryption gaps
+- Incident response coverage
+- Number and nature of exceptions
+- Reliance on subservice organizations
+- Outdated or inconsistent policies
+- Incomplete monitoring or evidence

+A structured approach to reviewing these items is critical for forming a well supported risk conclusion.

+## How to Use SOC 2 in Due Diligence

+A practical workflow:

+1. Confirm that the report is Type II when possible.
+2. Check that the audit period is recent, ideally within the last 12 months.
+3. Review the scope to make sure relevant systems and services are included.
+4. Read the auditor's opinion for any major concerns.
+5. Review controls and test results, paying attention to failures and exceptions.
+6. Assess the severity of any gaps and their potential impact on your organization.
+7. Document risks and recommended remediation steps.
+8. Feed the results into your vendor scoring and approval process.

+## Why This Matters in Interviews

+Being able to read, interpret, and summarize a SOC 2 report is one of the top skills hiring managers test for in Vendor Risk, TPRM, and GRC roles.
+It shows:

 - Understanding of control effectiveness
-- Awareness of risk impact
+- Awareness of risk and impact
 - Ability to perform due diligence
-- Strong analytical skills
+- Strong analytical and communication skills

+Author: Logan McDermott

 ---